DelaneKay/weather-mashup/README.md

 ## Step 2: Create Weather Mash-Up Component
 In the src directory, create a new file named `WeatherMashUp.js`.
 Check the code code above.

-## Step 3: Use FizzBuzz Component in App
+## Step 3: Use WeatherMashUp Component in App
 Replace the content of src/App.js with the following:

 ```js